fivethirtyeight/data/redlining/README.md

 # Redlining Hed TK

 This repo contains the data behind the story [Redlining hed tk](https://projects.fivethirtyeight.com/redlining-slug-tk/).
+There are two csv files in this repo: `metro-grades.csv` and `zone-block-matches.csv`.

+---

 `metro-grades.csv` contains 2020 population total estimates by race/ethnicity for combined zones of each redlining grade (from Home Owners' Loan Corporation [HOLC] maps originally drawn in 1935-40, downloaded from the [Mapping Inequality project](https://dsl.richmond.edu/panorama/redlining/#loc=5/37.8/-97.9&maps=0)) within micro/metropolitan areas.
 Also included are population estimates in the surrounding area of each metropolitan area's HOLC map (computed by adding a 10% buffer radius to the minimum bounding circle of all zones in that metro area) and location quotients (LQs) for each racial/ethnic group and HOLC grade.
 [LQs](https://belonging.berkeley.edu/technical-appendix#footnote34_cnxakh3) are small-area measures of segregation that specifically compare one racial/ethnic group’s proportion in a granular geography to their proportion in a larger surrounding geography.
 An LQ above 1 for a given racial group indicates overrepresentation in that HOLC zone compared with the broader surrounding area, and values below 1 indicate underrepresentation.